RustyKnight/BlurPane/README.md

 be more efficient to only capture the area which the component actually covered, but I had issues when trying to implement this and haven't figured out how to get around it.

+#Personal library code

+The repository includes a number of personal libraries bundled in the lib directory of the project.
+These libraries are required for demos and aren't part of the implementation.
+I should be possible to take the core implementation and use it without the libraries

+I choose not to place the project into a Maven structure as the libraries used are actually part of private/personal Maven repository as well, which would have prevent anyone from downloading them

+I could have just dumped all the source code needed into a single project, but that would have dumped a whole of code which simply wasn't needed to demonstrate the concept